To the Members of Career Point Limited (Report on Audit of the Standalone FinancialStatements)

 c) The Balance Sheet the Statement of Profit and Loss including other comprehensiveincome the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the relevant books of account.

 d) In our opinion the aforesaid standalone financial statements comply with the IndianAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164 (2) of the Act.

 f) With respect to the adequacy of the internal financial controls over financialReporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
 Our report expresses an unmodified opinion onthe adequacy and operating effectiveness of the Company's internal financial controls overfinancial Reporting.

 g) With respect to the other matters to be included in the

 In our opinion and to the best of our information and according to the explanationsgiven to us the remuneration paid by the Company to its directors during the year is inaccordance with the provisions of section 197 of the Act.

 h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous: